eraofchaos/eraofchaos.github.io/artifacts/Chaos Brazier.md

 ---
 title: "Artifacts - Mirror of Revenge - Chaos Brazier"
 permalink: /artifacts/Chaos Brazier/
-excerpt: "Mirror of Revenge - Chaos Brazier.
+excerpt: "Era of Chaos  Mirror of Revenge - Chaos Brazier.
 An item used to store powerful fire magic.
 One of the components of the Mirror of Revenge."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Chaos Brazier.md"